libreworks/caridea-http/README.md

 * An implementation of "[Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00)".
 * A utility to parse common pagination parameters from the request
 * A utility to correctly parse query strings with multiple parameters having the same name
+* A utility to determine a client's preferred accepted MIME type

 ## Installation